-The Board of Directors approves the policy for the remuneration of the Directors and other Managers with strategic responsibilities, which is described in the Report on remuneration policy and remuneration paid.
+The Board of Directors approves the policy for the remuneration of the Directors and other Managers with strategic responsibilities, which is described in the Remuneration Report.
 The Remuneration Policy is also subject to the Annual General Meeting's non-binding vote.

-When specific activities and issues require special attention due to their potential impact on human rights, whether positive or negative, Management Objectives are also assigned to Eni's subsidiaries at all levels, including Managing Directors.
+When specific activities and issues require special attention due to their potential impact on human rights, whether it be positive or negative, Management Objectives are also assigned to Eni's subsidiaries at all levels, including Managing Directors.